Donations, gifts and bequests

 We are grateful for any donations made, and those are used to ensure other patients and families receive similarly high quality and compassionate care.

 Donations to Clare Holland House can be made quickly and safely through our fundraising program on the Hands Across Canberra Community Foundation website.
 This is a secure and safe donation process with no service charges or administration fees being taken from your donation.
-Calvary acknowledges the support of the Snow Foundation in establishing this fundraising program, click here to find out more about the program.
+Click here to make your donation, create your own tribute page to someone who was special to you, or organise a Clare Holland House fundraising activity to share with your family and friends.

 All donations to Clare Holland House are tax-deductible.